 "I grew up with the business, and I'm involved in pretty much everything we do.
-I still get my hands dirty all the time, as I need to lift bulbs and check them up close," notes Barnhoorn.
+I still get my hands dirty all the time, as I need to lift bulbs and check them up close," he notes.

 Seventy years ago his grandfather moved the company from the Netherlands to South Africa.
 Because the seasons are opposite in the Southern Hemisphere, amaryllis bloom naturally at the end of October, which is early summer in South Africa.
-That means growers there can hold the bulbs in cold storage for just a couple extra months, and then ship them north so they're primed to bloom in plenty of time for holiday decorating.
-Amaryllis shipped from the Netherlands, on the other hand, often bloom later, in January or February.
+That means growers there can hold the bulbs in cold storage for a few extra months, and then ship them north so they're primed to bloom in plenty of time for holiday decorating.
+Amaryllis shipped from the Netherlands, on the other hand, tend to bloom later, in January or February.

-With the largest and most diverse breeding program in the world, Barnhoorn's company grows and sells only varieties they've developed themselves.
+With one of the largest and most diverse breeding programs in the world, Charles's company grows and sells only varieties they've developed themselves.
 "My brother and I select and evaluate new hybrids, one of our favorite processes.
-We evaluate new varieties on 30 criteria, and a successful variety must excel in all 30 of these," says Barnhoorn.
-Christmas Star is one of our specialty potted amaryllis.
+We evaluate new varieties on 30 criteria, and a successful variety must excel in all 30 of these.
+Christmas Star is one of our specialty potted amaryllis."

-What does Barnhoorn enjoy most about growing amaryllis?
+What does he enjoy most about growing amaryllis?
 "Probably the joy they bring to people in their homes."

 Share this Article: